Rivermaya: Second evolution of lineup (2001–2007)

-On August 3, 2002, the band opened for the English New Wave Band The Lotus Eaters on their Concert at Rockwell Club Tent, Makati City.
+On August 3, 2002, the band opened for the English new wave band the Lotus Eaters for their concert at Rockwell Club Tent, Makati City.

-In September 2003, the band announced a US tour to promote the album Tuloy Ang Ligaya.
+In September 2003, the band announced a US tour to promote the album Tuloy ang Ligaya.

 On October 10, 2003, they released their 7th studio album Between the Stars and the Waves containing the singles "A Love to Share", "Balisong" [Butterfly Knife], "Sunday Driving", "Table for Two", "241", and "Atat" [Eager].
 A Special Edition of the album were released in December 2004 featuring 2 new songs "Liwanag Sa Dilim" and the acoustic version of the song.